jupyterhub/traefik-proxy/docs/source/install.md

       $ export PATH=$PATH:{$PWD}/dependencies
       ```

-      If you want to install other versions of traefik, etcd and consul in a directory of your choice, just specify it to the installer through the following arguments:
+      If you want to install other versions of traefik in a directory of your choice, just specify it to the installer through the following arguments:
         * `--traefik-version`
-        * `--etcd-version`
-        * `--consul-version`
         * `--output`

       Example:

       ```
-      $ python3 -m jupyterhub_traefik_proxy.install --traefik --etcd --consul --output=dep \
+      $ python3 -m jupyterhub_traefik_proxy.install --output=dep \
-               --traefik-version=1.6.6 --etcd-version=3.2.24 --consul-version=1.5.0
+               --traefik-version=2.4.8
       ```

       If the desired install directory doesn't exist, it will be created by the installer.